Downloading, Installing and Updating RetroArch for Switch¶

 Using the stable bundle (recommended)¶

-You can find a bundle with RetroArch, all the cores and all the assets here - pick the latest version, go to
+You can find a bundle with RetroArch, all the cores and all the assets here.

 Just extract the archive to the root of your SD card to install or update your copy of RetroArch (overwrite any existing file).